RAN’s theory of change is built right into our name. We identify the biggest problems, we find the right targets, and we take action.

 Home Depot, the world's largest wood products retailer, announces its commitment to stop selling wood from endangered forests.
 Within the next year, home improvement retailers Wickes Lumber, HomeBase, Menard's, Lowe's, 84 Lumber and Payless Cashways all commit to phase out wood from endangered forests.

 From the start, our strategy is clear.
-We know that we have an incredible role as consumers to identify the biggest culprits of climate change, human rights violations, and rainforest destruction, and we can tarnish their reputation if we come together.
+We know that we have an incredible role as consumers to identify the biggest culprits of climate change, human rights violations, and rainforest destruction, and we can hold them accountable if we come together.

 3.5 million acres protected in the Great Bear Rainforest.